rakhimov/scram/doc/fta_graphing.rst

 #.
 Should be called after tree initiation steps.
 #.
 May operate without probabilities.
 #.
 Does not include transfer sub-trees.
 #.
+Graphes sub-trees in isolation.
+#.
+One node reference to sub-tree cannot be graphed from a main tree file.
+#.
 May include descriptions of events. *Not Supported Yet*
 #.
 May incorporate compact and full trees.
 Gates only vs. Event descriptions.
    *Not Supported Yet*